aviswain/MicroDegree/README.md

 - Haikyu!!

 ### Can't watch an episode?
-Bro why'd you do this to yourself...get back to studying.
+Bro...all I gotta say is you did this to yourself... just get back to studying.